 Consumer-First

 Designed primarily for individual users.
-Enterprise deployment possible but not a vendor priority.
+Enterprise deployment is possible but not a publisher priority.

 Enterprise-Tolerable